LevonTonyan/tf-lab/non_cloud_tasks/github/task_github.md

 - Push *.tf configuration files to git

 # Working with Terraform state

 **Mandatory**: Please do not proceed to TASKs 9-14 until your have finished previous tasks.
+Once completed please remove .gitlab-ci.yml from your repository.

+**Mandatory**: Please do not proceed to TASKs 9-14 until your have finished previous tasks.